Who Is Wonder Woman?: Development

 According to Allan Heinberg, the main influence for Who is Wonder Woman? was the Green Lantern: Rebirth mini-series.
-In fact; he saw his arc like it was a five issue mini-series similar to Green Lantern: Rebirth.
+In fact, he saw his arc like it was a five issue mini-series similar to Green Lantern: Rebirth.
 There was an idea from Heinberg that he proposed to DC in actually making his, Jodi Picoult, and Gail Simone's arcs each into a mini-series.
-DC rejected his idea, in favor of keeping Wonder Woman as a monthly book.
+DC rejected his idea in favor of keeping Wonder Woman as a monthly book.

 The story arc was delayed countless times between each issue.
 The reasons for the delay were Heinberg's writing duties on the TV series Grey's Anatomy colliding with his duties on the book.
 He did manage to give Terry Dodson only seven pages at least to keep him on the book for the art.
 DC was willing to wait for Heinberg, but in early 2007, had to move the book forward because of Amazons Attack!.

 Synopsis

 The Amazon warrior Diana has gone missing, leaving Donna Troy to take up the mantle of Wonder Woman.
-When Diana returns, she goes under her former alias Diana Prince, acting as a secret agent and member of the Department of Metahuman Affairs.
-Her first assignment is to save Donna Troy – but will she retake the role of Wonder Woman?
+When Diana returns, she goes under her former alias Diana Prince, acting as a secret agent and member of the Department of Metahuman Affairs and her first assignment is to save Donna Troy.